DataCurationNetwork/CURATED/_modules/module-u.md

 <h2>Summary of the U Step: Understand the Data Deposit</h2>
 <p>
-After <b>C</b> hecking the contents of the data deposit, the <b>U</b> nderstand step of the curation process requires a deeper dive into the individual items submitted for curation.
+After Checking the contents of the data deposit, the Understand step of the curation process requires a deeper dive into the individual items submitted for curation.
 The curator should review whether these items form a cohesive package that would allow someone other than the original researcher to be able to understand what is being presented.
 Perhaps the most important information to look for during this process is the presence of contextual and content-specific documentation, file dependencies, and potential ethical issues that could prohibit publishing openly in a repository.

 </p>